rweather/vz200-restoration/VZ300_Restoration.md

 However, when I powered it on the screen showed garbage.
 The data and address lines looked mostly OK, although one of the data lines was a little wonky.
-I suspect that the DRAM chip on that data line may have a problem, but haven't investigated any further.
+I suspect that the ROM or a DRAM chip on that data line may have a problem, but haven't investigated any further.

 ## Unit 2